actionless/pikaur/README.md

 ##### AlwaysUseDynamicUsers (default: no)
 Always isolate the build using systemd dynamic users.
-Will be overriden by `--dynamic-users` flag.
+Will be overridden by `--dynamic-users` flag.

 #### [colors]